rust-lang/reference/src/items/generics.md

 Functions, type aliases, structs, enumerations, unions, traits and implementations may be *parameterized* by types and lifetimes.
-These parameters are listed in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after and before its definition the name of the item.
+These parameters are listed in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after the name of the item and before its definition.
 For implementations, which don't have a name, they come directly after `impl`.
 Lifetime parameters must be declared before type parameters.
 Some examples of items with type and lifetime parameters: